-Insurance and reinsurance activities are regulated and therefore the exercise of said activities by, and the incorporation of, insurance or reinsurance companies in Portugal is subject to specific requirements set forth in the Portuguese Legal Regime applicable to Insurance and Reinsurance Activities (PLRIRA), approved by Law No. 147/2015 of 9 September 2015, which has enacted into Portuguese law Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (as amended).
+Insurance and reinsurance activities are regulated and therefore the exercise of those activities by, and the incorporation of, insurance or reinsurance companies in Portugal is subject to specific requirements set forth in the Portuguese legal regime applicable to insurance and reinsurance activities (PLRIRA), approved by Law No. 147/2015 of 9 September 2015, which brought into Portuguese law the Solvency II Directive 2009/138/EC of the European Parliament and of the European Council of 25 November 2009 on the taking-up and pursuit of the business of insurance and reinsurance, as amended.